 The New York State Clean Indoor Air Act prohibits smoking anywhere in the building.
-Smoking is not permitted in any area of the school.
-If you choose to smoke during your free time, exit the premises and smoke outside 619 West 54th Street, at least 31 feet from the entrance door.
-When doing so, do not block the front entrance as this is a safety hazard.
+NO SMOKING is permitted IN ANY AREA of the school.
+If you choose to smoke during your free time, EXIT THE PREMISES and smoke outside 619 West 54th Street, AT LEAST 31 FEET FROM THE ENTRANCE DOOR.
+When doing so, DO NOT block the front entrance as this is a safety hazard.
 If you do smoke, either walk to the curb or go across the street.
-Do not throw your cigarette butt on the sidewalk or in the street.
+DO NOT throw your cigarette butt on the sidewalk or in the street.
 Discard cigarette butts appropriately.
 You must carry your school ID with you when you go out to smoke.
 The building security and management has the right to ask you for your ID card whenever you enter the building.
 If you violate the No Smoking rule, you will be suspended from the program for 3 days.

-Spitting is not only rude and disrespectful but it is a health hazard.
-DO NOT SPIT on the sidewalk or on the street in front of the building.
+SPITTING is not only rude and disrespectful but it is a health hazard.
+DO NOT SPIT on the sidewalk or in the street in front of the building.